zngarcilla/cs2-portfolio/q1/cybersecurity.md

 | Parent Bank Account | Do Not Collect | not needed in registration |
 ---
 ## Privacy Question
-Why is it safer to collect only information that the program actually needs? > Write your answer here.
+Why is it safer to collect only information that the program actually needs?
+> Less data obtained means less harm can be done.
+It also protects a users privacy.
 ---
 # Part C - Security-Focused Validation Rules
 Complete the table before writing your program.